-Coolants and lubricants, such as grease and oils, contains toxic substances which may damage the environment.
+Coolants and lubricants such as grease and oil contain toxic substances that can be harmful to the environment.

-- Make sure that the substances do not enter into the environment. - Have disposal performed by a specialist company.
+- Make sure such substances are not released into the environment. - Have a specialist company to carry out disposal.

 The motors comply with EC Directive 2002/95/EC for the limitation of the use of certain hazardous substances in electrical and electronic devices.